An Italian Dish, Ellen Shick

 Jackson Family Gardens, Fulton – Tucker Taylor

 Located in Fulton, Jackson Family Gardens grows specialty produce for the culinary team at Jackson Family Wines as well as several other chefs in the San Francisco Bay Area.
 The four acre culinary garden is an educational space that speaks to the importance of fresh food in hopes of inspiring people to grow some of their own food and support local farmers.
 Being soil-farmers, the focus is primarily on building soil organic matter through composting, crop rotations and cover cropping which results in nutrient-dense produce.
 Through Farm to Pantry and the Redwood Empire Food Bank, some of this produce makes its way to those in need in our local community.
-Grower of Ark Products.
-Snail of Approval recipient.

-Open daily 10-5 5007 Fulton Rd, Fulton, CA 95439
+5007 Fulton Rd, Fulton, CA 95439

 Moon Dog Olive Farm, Cloverdale – Chris and Dawn Lindelof

-Planted and farmed by two crazy people that didn’t think about the work–they just wanted to make their slice of the world a little more delicious!
-Moon Dog Olive Farm is planted to traditional Tuscan varieties; Leccino, Frantoio, and Pendolino.
+Planted and farmed by two crazy people who didn’t think about the work–they just wanted to make their slice of the world a little more delicious!
+Moon Dog Olive Farm is planted in traditional Tuscan varieties; Leccino, Frantoio, and Pendolino.
 The 280 trees are organically farmed by Dawn and Chris Lindelof in their “spare time.”
 Moon Dog Olive Farm is located in the Northern part of Alexander Valley in Cloverdale, not far from the Russian River.
-This Extra Virgin Olive Oil is only available at the farm and at local markets and special events.
+This Extra Virgin Olive Oil is only available at the farm and local markets and special events.
 Every vintage is a little different.
 But the fruity fragrance and spicy finish is definitive in every bottling.

-Email: Dawn@grapevinesgalore.com
+Dawn@grapevinesgalore.com

 Oddone Vineyard, Healdsburg – Pier and Barbara Oddone